sqreen/PyMiniRacer/ARCHITECTURE.md

 See [here](https://groups.google.com/g/v8-users/c/glG3-3pufCo) for some discussion of this design on the v8-users mailing list.

-### If any C++ creates an Isolate task, it's responsible for awaiting its completion before teardown
+### If any C++ code creates an Isolate task, it's responsible for awaiting its completion before teardown

 The pattern, described above—of enqueuing all kinds of tasks for the v8 message pump, including object destruction work—creates an interesting memory management problem for